miketheologitis/tensorflow-wheels/README.md

 ## Compatibility

-The following table lists the TensorFlow versions, hardware configuration, Python version, CUDA version, supported (and not supported) instructions, supported operating systems, and download link for each wheel:
+The following table lists the TensorFlow versions, hardware configuration, Python version, CUDA version, supported (and not supported) instructions, supported operating systems, and download link for each wheel (from inside this repository):

 | TF version | Hardware | Python version | CUDA version | Supported instructions | Not Supported instructions | OS | Download link |
 | ---------- | -------- | -------------- | ------------ | ---------------------- | -------------------------- | -- | ------------- |